-Numerous chilled margins were recovered in cores from the transition zone and the sheeted intrusives, and these contacts are increasingly common with depth.
-From ~1004 mbsf, where such contacts are subvertical, they are interpreted as dike contacts.
+Numerous chilled margins were recovered in cores from the transition zone and the sheeted dikes, and these contacts are increasingly common with depth.
+Below ~1004 mbsf, where such contacts are subvertical, they are interpreted as dike contacts, and these become very common in the sheeted dikes.
 Chilled margins range from lobate and interfingered to sharp.
-In the sheeted intrusives, the occurrence of dike chilled margins becomes very common.
-Many of these dike chilled margins are associated with, or highly disrupted by, diffuse veining and brecciation (Fig. F44).
+Chilled margins also contain flow banding, stretched spherulites, and injections of basalt.
+Many of these chilled margins are associated with, or highly disrupted by, diffuse veining and brecciation (Fig. F52).
+Veins and breccia domains both cut and are cut by chilled margins, and alteration of dikes is enhanced at chilled margins.
 Multiple dikes and banded dikes also occur.
-The true dip of the chilled margins ranges from 50° to 90° with a mode at ~70°-75° (Fig. F45).
-Preliminary interpretation of FMS and UBI images indicates that these features dip steeply to the northeast.
-The sheeted intrusives are also characterized by the first notable occurrence of systematic conjugate veins.
-From 1090.7 mbsf (Unit 1256D-45) downhole, all the structural features, except shear veins, are common and more abundant.
+The sheeted dikes are also characterized by the first notable occurrence of systematic conjugate veins.
+From 1090.7 mbsf (Unit 1256D-45) to 1255 mbsf, all the structural features, except shear veins, are common and more abundant.
 Shear veins are present only in the uppermost portion of the massive basalt (Unit 1256D-44).
+The veins and vein networks contain indications for oblique vein opening.
+Only in sparse and localized shear veins is there evidence for significant noncoaxial strain.
+Veins are the most common brittle structure in the cores, but fractures are widespread as well.
+Most of the gently dipping fractures are drilling induced and may have nucleated on preexisting cooling joints and other planes of weakness, thereby hindering recovery.